Tannon47/Aero-Projects/naca-3d-cfd-comparison/README.md

 1. **2D baseline (XFLR5):** Polars generated at Re = 1,000,000 for both airfoils, used to derive lift-curve slope and zero-lift angle of attack.
 2. **Finite-wing correction:** Prandtl lifting-line theory used to predict the 3D lift slope from the 2D slope and aspect ratio, giving a theoretical target Cl at 5° AoA before running any CFD.
 3. **3D CFD (Ansys Fluent):** Half-span wing in a large farfield domain, structured inflation layers on the wing surface (y+ tuned for wall-function treatment with SST k-ω), tetrahedral core mesh, mesh quality checked via skewness histograms.
+Here the freestream velocity used was 60 m/s to counter fluents 500k Reynolds number.
 4. **Validation:** Converged Cl/Cd compared against the theoretical target from step 2.

 ## Repository structure